minghsu/usim_modifier/README.md

 This is my 2nd practice project with Python, and it's a flexible SIM tool to modify some SIM files.
 Yes, the tool is not a perfect tool for USIM modify, but I think its enough for most requirement.

+# Comment on 2019/08/10

+***The project was stop to enhance due to have new plan for next major release.
+In this project, I found the architectue is not good and cause so many issues, below items are my expected for next major release:***
+1. Multiple language support with plugin.
+2. More rigorous error handling to avoid the system crash if error occurs.
+3. Provide 'security' (PIN manager) plugin on system level

+PS.
+Even I stop to enhance this projet, but will kept to resolve bugs.

 ---
 # Features